Frequently Asked Questions About the TOEFL Junior® Tests

 - Advising students on appropriate book selections based on Lexile® measures to improve their reading proficiency

-- Mapping student achievement to the Common European Framework of Reference (CEFR) for international benchmarking
+- Mapping student achievement to the CEFR levels for international benchmarking

 - Who uses the TOEFL Junior tests?